-Another key intention for the design development was the decision to use as constructive method rammed earth walls, with natural aggregates that allows the earth to become black toned that seeks the integration and mimicry with the environment where it was intended that the main element outside was the vegetation.
+Another key intention for the design development was the decision to use as constructive method rammed earth walls, with natural aggregates that allow the earth to become black-toned that seek the integration and mimicry with the environment where it was intended that the main element outside was the vegetation.

-As for the benefits that the use of rammed earth gives us, is the thermal storage because of the thickness of 50cm, in a place of extreme weather, as San Miguel de Allende, it´s sought to achieve spaces that during the day could stay fresh and at night preserve the thermal gain they achieve during the day and radiate it into the interior, in order to create warm spaces.
-This strategy along with saving on the purchase and transfer of materials from distant places, make the construction time, cost and functional outcome to optimize in the best way possible.
+As for the benefits that the use of rammed earth gives us, is the thermal storage because of the thickness of 50cm, in a place of extreme weather, like San Miguel de Allende, it´s sought to achieve spaces that during the day could stay fresh and at night preserve the thermal gain they achieve during the day and radiate it into the interior, in order to create warm spaces.
+This strategy along with saving on the purchase and transfer of materials from distant places, makes the construction time, cost, and functional outcome to optimize in the best way possible.

-Programmatically the project uproots in an area of 4 hectares and consists of a master house, the big house, another smaller houses, the guest house, a club house, the caretaker’s house and a jogging track 1km long that unites and represents all the project itself, giving way along its route activities, contemplation and transit between the volumes that make up the hole house.
+Programmatically the project uproots in an area of 4 hectares and consists of a master house, the big house, another smaller houses, the guest house, a clubhouse, the caretaker’s house, and a jogging track 1km long that unites and represents all the project itself, giving way along with its route activities, contemplation, and transit between the volumes that make up the whole house.

 The big house consists of 12 volumes that are organized around 2 large courtyards, dividing public and private areas of the house with 930sqm and 630sqm of outdoor areas between patios, terraces, pool and gardens and two interior corridors that weave the total volumes outwards.

 The guesthouse consists of 4 volumes connected by a covered courtyard and 200sqm of construction.
-The materials used in this project as key players are compacted soil walls, parota wood indoor and archaeological stone outdoor, accompanied lesser extent of concrete, blacksmithing and tile floors.
+The materials used in this project as key players are compacted soil walls, parota wood indoor, and archaeological stone outdoor, accompanied by the lesser extent of concrete, blacksmithing, and tile floors.

-In short, this house responds to Mexican haciendas in contemporary time with an innovative and effective construction system.
+In short, this house responds to Mexican haciendas in contemporary times with an innovative and effective construction system.